 Complete Program Listing

 The American Council of Young Political Leaders program strives to create a public diplomacy tool leaders can use to gain global perspective and access to international leaders.
-Each year, El Pomar hosts two delegations of international leaders, introducing them to various community and state leaders.
+Each year, El Pomar hosts several delegations of international leaders, introducing them to various community and state leaders.
 We believe these cultural exchanges serve as an important tool of public diplomacy, encouraging trust, understanding, and goodwill on a personal basis.

 Awards for Excellence